Identifying Spurious Correlations using Counterfactual Alignment: Experiments

 Work on GroupDRO \cite{Sagawa2020DRO} constructed the Waterbirds task such that there is a spurious correlation between birds (from the CUB dataset \citep{Wah2011_CUB}) with backgrounds that contain water or land.

 Three models are evaluated for this experiment, a baseline model which was induced to rely on spurious correlations, a model trained with Group Distributionally Robust Optimization (DRO) \citep{Sagawa2020DRO} which aims to minimize error over groups (which are known during training, in this case the background class), a model using Just Train Twice (JTT) \citep{Liu2021JTT} which uses a two stage approach that boosts misclassified training examples in a second training cycle.
-The classifiers that these models are aligned with are trained to predict if the background of an image is land or water using the same training dataset labels from the Waterbirds dataset.
+To perform CF alignment, classifiers are trained to predict land and water using the samples from the waterbirds dataset labeled as those respective classes.

 A limitation of this analysis is the limited latent variable model used (A VQ-GAN trained on Open Images \citep{OpenImages2}) that has difficulty modulating features (likely because its training domain is broad).
 A model that is better at representing birds would be able to generate better counterfactuals that are easier to interpret.